acdcnow/Venus-OS-Dashboard/README.md

 ## Usage

-Venus OS Dashboard can be configured using Dashboard UI editor.
+Victron Venus Dashboard can be fully configured using the Dashboard UI editor.

-1. In Dashboard UI, click 3 dots in top right corner.
+1. In your Dashboard, click the 3 dots in the top right corner.
 2. Click _Edit Dashboard_.
-3. Click Plus button to add a new card.
+3. Click the **Plus (+)** button to add a new card.
-4. Find the _Custom: Venus OS Dashboard card in the list.
+4. Search for **Victron Venus Dashboard** in the list.
+5. Use the visual editor to:
+    - Set up your grid and columns.
+    - Add devices (Grid, Battery, Solar, etc.).
+    - Select entities for each device.
+    - **Set the number of decimals** for your sensor values.
+    - Customize icons, names, and styles.

+---

+## License

+This project is licensed under the MIT License.